COMPSCI331-2021/lab-git/README.md

 Lab - Git
 ======================

 This lab explores the use of git (and GitHub) by a team.
 It assumes you are already familiar with the basics of git.
 Make sure to look at the details of assessment at the end of this file.
+You will need to set up your teams.
+This process is described [here](JoiningTeams.md)

 Issues arise when multiple people use the same git repository.
 The exercises in the lab explore some of them.
 It assumes you are working in a team of 3, consisting of team members Dev1, Dev2, and Dev 3.